What is Headless Architecture? Demystifying the hype!

 This means that, when done correctly, a headless architecture will support:

-Most crucially, this allows for a pay-as-you-go model.
+Most importantly, this allows for a pay-as-you-go model.

 For example, the yearly fee of traditional platforms includes the cost of all platform functions.
 No matter whether you use them or not!